 Although adolescence is the period when BPD tends to appear, it is not always easy to detect it, or to tell it apart from typical behaviours of adolescent crisis, because they share many common elements: anxiety and depression, family conflicts, rebellious behaviour and identity and sexuality conflicts.

 Risk of borderline personality disorder should be taken into account if intense and prolonged alterations are observed in the areas below:

 - Affective: emotional deregulation, affective instability and chronic feelings of emptiness.

 - Behavioural: impulsiveness, self-destructive behaviours, self-harm, thinking about, or attempting suicide.

 - Interpersonal: unstable and intense relationships, breaking bonds, unreal fears of being abandoned.

-Early detection is fundamental to improve the prognostic and help them to develop a healthier and more satisfactory quality of life.
+Early detection is fundamental to improve the prognosis and help them develop a healthier and more satisfactory quality of life.